hungrymedia/kinect-physics/README.md

 kinect-physics
 ==============

-Kinect physics studies in Processing
+Kinect physics studies in Processing for eventual interactive projection.